 |15.||Nikon D5300||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the M6 offers wifi support, while the D3300 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the M6 and the D3300 have been discontinued, but can regularly be found used on ebay.
+The D3300 was replaced by the Nikon D3400, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.